top of page

 Candle Shapes and Styles to Consider

-• Small to medium jar candles to avoid overpowering the table
+• Small to medium jar candles avoid overpowering the table.

-• Simple vessels that blend in with table settings
+• Simple vessels blend in with table settings.

-• Decorative shapes placed on sideboards rather than the dining table
+• Decorative shapes should be placed on sideboards rather than the dining table.

-• Clean, understated designs that keep the focus on the meal
+• Clean, understated designs keep the focus on the meal.

 Candle Gifts and Special Occasions

-Candles end up being one of those things people are actually happy to receive, even if they already have a few at home.
-There’s something easy about giving one too.
-You don’t need to know someone’s exact taste, and you don’t have to guess their size, and you’re not handing them something that needs to sit on a shelf forever.
-A candle feels useful and a little thoughtful without trying too hard.
+Candles are gifts people genuinely appreciate, even if they already have a few at home.
+There’s something easy about giving one.
+You don’t need to know someone’s exact taste, and you don’t have to guess their size.
+A candle feels useful and thoughtful without trying too hard.

-A lot of people give them for housewarmings or when they’re visiting someone for dinner.
-Birthdays work too, especially when you’re not sure what direction to go in.
-And during holidays, candles basically become a default because almost everyone lights something at that time of year anyway.
+People often give them for housewarmings or when visiting someone for dinner.
+Birthdays work too, especially when you’re unsure of what direction to go in.
+During holidays, candles become a default because almost everyone lights something at that time of year.

 Candle Wedding Favors

 Candles also show up a lot at weddings, and there’s a reason.
-Guests actually use them after the event, which is more than you can say for half the usual favors.
-A small jar candle or a little decorative one that matches the theme looks nice on the table and becomes a take-home reminder of the day.
-Couples usually stay with safe scents like florals or soft vanilla because they work for just about everyone.
+Guests actually use them after the event.
+This is more than you can say for half the usual favors.
+A small jar candle or a decorative one that matches the theme looks nice on the table.
+It becomes a take-home reminder of the day.
+Couples usually stick with safe scents like florals or soft vanilla because they work for just about everyone.

 Custom Candles for Personal Touches

 If you want something a bit more personal, custom candles are a good route.
-You can pick the scent, the label, and sometimes the shape, so it lines up with the occasion instead of feeling random.
-These work well for weddings, small celebrations, business thank-yous, or even a gift for someone who appreciates something personalized just for them.
+You can pick the scent, the label, and sometimes the shape.
+This makes them feel special for the occasion.
+These work well for weddings, small celebrations, business thank-yous, or even as a gift for someone who appreciates something personalized just for them.

 Final Thoughts

-Your home is your comfort place, and anything that elevates its charm and coziness shouldn’t be randomly picked.
+Your home is your comfort place.
+Anything that elevates its charm and coziness shouldn’t be randomly picked.
 Thoughtfully selected scented candles for each room can intensify the feelings and attachment you have with that particular space.
 Seaside Calm is here to make the choice easier with our customized, decorative candle pieces in the scent of your choice.

 Comments